-The exposure of a bicyclist to the roadway and other objects in an accident makes serious injuries a high likelihood.
-Even with a helmet and proper gear, bicyclists in collisions with motor vehicles can sustain life-threatening injuries.
+Motor vehicle operator negligence and roadway surface defects are typical causes of bike collisions, making serious injuries a high likelihood.
+Even with a helmet and proper gear, bicyclists in collisions with motor vehicles will sustain major, life-threatening injuries.
 There are a few types of injuries that are the most common in bicycle accidents, due to the nature of these crashes.
 Here’s an overview of each:

 - Head and brain injuries.
-Bicyclists may suffer skull fractures, concussions, brain contusion, or intracranial hemorrhage from the head striking the ground or another object in an accident.
-Bicyclists may suffer temporary or permanent brain damage from traumatic brain injuries, and experience symptoms such as severe headaches, dizziness, nausea, confusion, memory loss, behavioral changes, and cognitive difficulties.
+Bicyclists may suffer skull fractures, concussions, brain contusion, or intracranial hemorrhage from their head striking the ground or another object in an accident.
+Bicyclists may suffer temporary or permanent brain damage from concussions and the shearing forces of a collision.
+Traumatic brain injuries produce symptoms such as severe headaches, dizziness, nausea, confusion, memory loss, behavioral changes, and cognitive difficulties.

 - Face and eye injuries.
-The face coming into contact with asphalt, another ground material, or a vehicle can lead to lacerations, facial fractures, contusions, dental fractures, or foreign bodies in the eyes.
+The face of a falling ride coming into contact with asphalt, cement roadway surfaces, or a vehicle can lead to lacerations, facial fractures, contusions, dental fractures, or foreign bodies in the eyes.
 Facial injuries can lead to serious surgeries and permanent scarring.

 - Chest and abdomen injuries.
-The chest can sustain rib fractures and lung injuries, especially if the vehicle rolls over the bicyclist.
+The chest can sustain rib fractures, collarbone, shoulder and lung injuries, especially if a motor vehicle rolls over the bicyclist.
 Crush injuries such as flail chest can easily be fatal.
 A bicyclist can also sustain several types of internal injuries in the abdomen, including rupture of the spleen, pancreatic trauma, traumatic hernia, and contusion of the small or large bowel.

 - Other injuries.
-Other common injuries include bone fractures, dislocations, strains, lacerations, and contusions.
-If a collision throws the bicyclist a substantial distance, the victim can suffer serious abrasions, or road rash.
+Other common injuries include hand, wrist and long bone arm fractures, dislocations, strains, lacerations, and contusions.
+If a collision throws the bicyclist a substantial distance, the victim can suffer serious abrasions or road rash.

-Determining fault following a bicycle accident requires examining the scene of the collision and the individual responsibilities of all involved parties.
+Determining fault and negligence following a bicycle accident is complex.
+It requires examining the scene of the collision and evaluating the individual responsibilities of all involved parties as well as the roadway surface and the traffic controls.
 Negligent motorists most often at fault in bicycle accidents.
 Motorists often claim that the cyclist “came out of nowhere” or was “going too fast.”
 These excuses usually come from drivers who were not paying attention or violating traffic laws themselves.
 These are common themes in bike accident scenarios: